SzymonSiakala/Optimization-in-graph-problems/README.md

 - value of the least cost.

 ### Outcome:
-After running the program, the following figure will be generated:
+After starting the program, the adjacency matrix and city coordinates will be read from the csv files.
+Then the application will randomly select two cities and use the Dijkstra algorithm to determine the shortest path.
+At the end, a map is generated.
 <div align="center">
     <img class="figure" width="850px" src="https://raw.githubusercontent.com/SzymonSiakala/Optimization-in-graph-problems/main/Figure.png">
 </div>